Getting started with Arista Community Labs

 Machine Types

 Different machine types are available within Codespaces.
-As a general rule, the greater the number of CPU cores, the greater number of hours that will be consumed during a Codespace's runtime.
+As a general rule, the greater the number of CPU cores, the greater number of hours that will be consumed during the Codespace's runtime.

 GitHub's Pricing for Paid Usage chart provides the details of the usage multiplier